- PyConline AU 2020 is over published 07 September, 2020

 About the conference

-PyCon AU 2020 will be held in Adelaide, Australia, in the Adelaide Convention Centre.
+PyConline AU 2020 was held on the Internet, in the Curlyboi Convention Centre.

-The first day of PyCon AU is dedicated to specialist tracks.
-These tracks, also known as ‘miniconfs’, are curated by smaller specialist groups within Python community, and allow for more in-depth talks on the subject.
+The first day of PyConline AU was dedicated to specialist tracks.
+These tracks, also known as ‘miniconfs’, were curated by smaller specialist groups within Python community, and allowed for more in-depth talks on the subject.

-The weekend of PyCon AU is the main conference event.
-We invite speakers from all backgrounds and levels of knowledge to share their experience and knowledge with our audience.
+Saturday was the main conference event of PyCon AU condensed down to a single day.
+We invited speakers from all backgrounds and levels of knowledge to share their experience and knowledge with our audience.

 About PyCon AU

-PyCon AU is the national conference for the Python Programming Community, bringing together professional, student and enthusiast developers with a love for developing with Python.
+PyCon AU is the national conference for the Python programming community, bringing together professional, student and enthusiast developers, sysadmins and operations folk, students, educators, scientists, statisticians, and many others besides, all with a love for working with Python.

 PyCon AU informs the country’s Python developers with presentations, tutorials and panel sessions by experts and core developers of Python, as well as the libraries and frameworks that they rely on.

-PyCon AU is held in two year blocks at the same city.
+PyCon AU is typically held in two year blocks at the same city.